frogmasta/Taco-Bell-Lovers/README.md

 ## Documentation & Results

 All of our documentation and results can be found in the ```\documentation``` folder.
 This includes our final video, final written report, dev logs, and team contract.

+Our final project video can be found [here](https://www.wevideo.com/view/2896674497).

 ## Project Structure